Pi-Bouf/EaselJS/README.md

-~~## (StageGL): Higher performance by reducing the data copied by bufferSubData~~ (this got mplemented on official repo :D) https://github.com/Nestorferrando/EaselJS/pull/7
+~~## (StageGL): Higher performance by reducing the data copied by bufferSubData~~ (this performance problem got mostly solved on official repo) https://github.com/Nestorferrando/EaselJS/pull/7